smucclaw/documentation/docs/links-law-and-computer-science.rst

         Learn how L4 approaches problems in the Law.

-.. grid:: 2

     .. grid-item-card:: Flowcharts and Software Engineering
         :link: returning-flowchart
         :link-type: doc

         Understand why the Law would benefit from enhanced flowcharts.

-    .. grid-item-card:: Computer Science terms in L4
-        :link: returning-common-expressions
-        :link-type: doc

-        Find out how common technical terms are used in L4.

 ..
+    .. grid:: 2

+..
     .. grid-item-card:: Law and Logic programming
         :link: returning-law-logic-programming
         :link-type: doc

         Explore the relationship between Law and Logic Programming.

-    (Removed because the page has too much information and is not helpful)
+..
+    .. grid-item-card:: Computer Science terms in L4
+        :link: returning-common-expressions
+        :link-type: doc

+        Find out how common technical terms are used in L4.

+        (Nemo: These 2 pages are not helpful in helping the user understand L4)

 ===========================================
 Law and Computer Science: Intended Audience